 Grantees are legislatively required to keep adequate statistical records profiling the youth and families assisted under this federal grant.
-Historically, RHYMIS served as the designated data collection system, enabling grantees to collect and transmit youth-level data to FYSB on a semi-annual basis.
+Historically, RHY-HMIS served as the designated data collection system, enabling grantees to collect and transmit youth-level data to FYSB on a semi-annual basis.

-Grantees are required to join with the local CoC in their area to work with other homeless service providers on data collection efforts, technical assistance provision, and to participate in service delivery coordination.
+Grantees are required to join with the local CoC for the purpose of providing required data through the RHY-HMIS system.
 RHY grantees may use FYSB grant funds to cover charges associated with CoC training and access to the RHY-HMIS software.

 All BCP grantees need to have two separate projects set up to record data for youth in RHY-HMIS.
-The first project set up is for youth who have spent at least one night in the emergency shelter and the second project set up is for youth who were provided prevention services.
+The first project set up is for youth who have spent at least 1 night in the emergency shelter and the second project set up is for youth who were provided prevention services.

-Grantees must identify the projected number of active RHY-HMIS users necessary to collect data on all youth served using BCP grant funding and, report timely and accurate data to FYSB through semiannual data upload processes, and ensure that data quality thresholds are met.
+Grantees must identify the projected number of active RHY-HMIS users necessary to collect data on all youth served using BCP grant funding to report timely and accurate data to FYSB through semiannual data upload processes to ensure that data quality thresholds are met.